-Gastric cancer is the second most common cause of cancer-related mortality worldwide.
-Incidence varies greatly by geographic area and race.
-Areas of highest incidence include Japan, Korea, Chile, and parts of Eastern Europe.
-Seventy-three percent of gastric cancer occurs in Asia, with 50% diagnosed in China alone.
-In United States, it is the 15th most common type of cancer, and African Americans, Asian Americans, and Hispanics have a higher incidence than other demographic groups.
+Gastric cancer is a common cause of cancer-related mortality worldwide.
+It is particularly common in Japan, South Korea, Chile, and parts of Eastern Europe.
+More than 70% of cases occur in Asia.
+In the United States, Black, Asian American, and Hispanic individuals have a higher incidence than other demographic groups.

 Prevalence has been decreasing over the last century, likely due to better methods of food preservation, improved sanitation, and lower infectious disease rates.
 In addition, improved screening techniques—especially in Japan and other high-risk areas—have led to a decrease in mortality.
-Nonetheless, gastric cancer remains one of the most lethal malignancies, with the 5-year survival rate in the United States less than 20%.
+Nonetheless, gastric cancer remains one of the most lethal malignancies.
+In the US, the 5-year survival rate is approximately 30%.

 More than 90% of cases are adenocarcinomas, which are derived from glandular tissue.
-Tumors are classified as either intestinal or diffuse.
+Gastric tumors are broadly classified as either intestinal or diffuse based on their infiltration patterns.
 In the intestinal type, which is far more common, tumors grow as discrete masses and eventually erode through the stomach wall into nearby organs.
-The diffuse type is less common overall, but is more prevalent in younger patients and carries a poorer prognosis.
+The diffuse type tends to infiltrate with poorly differentiated single cells.
+It is less common overall but is more prevalent in younger patients and carries a poorer prognosis.
 Diffuse tumors are poorly differentiated cancers with little cell cohesion.
 As a result, they grow outward along the submucosa of the stomach, widely enveloping the stomach without producing a discrete mass.

 Tumors tend to be asymptomatic until the disease is advanced.
 The most common symptoms of advanced tumors are weight loss, early satiety, abdominal pain, nausea, and vomiting.
 Less common symptoms include dysphagia, melena, a palpable abdominal mass, and ascites.